SublimeLinter/SublimeLinter-jsxhint/README.md

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [jsxhint](https://github.com/CondeNast/JSXHint).
 It will be used with files that have the “JSX” syntax.

+JSX is a JavaScript XML syntax transform intended for use with [React.js](http://facebook.github.io/react/docs/jsx-in-depth.html).

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Installation).